dkurpi/ochronne-maski/README.md

 ## Demo
 ~~Here is a website link: http://www.ochronne-maski.pl/~~
-* ORIGINAL WEBSITE NOT AVAILABLE ALREADY (CLIENT DOES NOT SELL MASK NOW)
+* ORIGINAL WEBSITE NOT AVAILABLE ALREADY (CLIENT DOES NOT SELL MASKS AL THIS MOMENT)
 * Here is a backup demo link: https://maseczkiochronne.herokuapp.com/

 ## Technologies